 Devin looked at him, and for some reason was compelled by some unknown pride to say his name, “Devin Larisel….”
 He paused for a moment before pronouncing words not his own, “The Raven of House Manessah.”

-Devin pushed on the blade glaring at his elder, a grim look of determination spread upon his face.
-“If I die, I will take you with me…”
+Devin pushed on the blade glaring at the elder vampire, a grim look of determination spread upon his face.
+“If I die, I will take you down with me…”

 Merkel hissed pulling back from the boy before him, his eyes showing actual fear.
-The bloodied vampire backed away slowly, “We’ll meet again Devin Larisel.”
-With that the man turned and walked down the alleyway pulling his lady friend back to her feet and disappeared into the night.
+The bloodied vampire backed away slowly, “We’ll meet again, Devin Larisel.”
+With that the man turned and walked down the alleyway pulling his lady back to her feet and disappeared into the night.

-Neto watched his master stalk angrily around the old warehouse, half-screaming in frustration.
-The teenage vampire climbed onto some machinery, sitting down while his master continued ranting to his first born.
+Neto watched his master pacing angrily around the old warehouse.
+He climbed onto some machinery, sitting down he watched his master continued ranting to his first born.

-The female vampire frowned, her face calm mask.
+The female vampire frowned, her face a calm mask.
 Something she was used to do from years of acting.
-“But my love, I do not believe it is wise… he is obviously than a mere human…”
+“But my love, I do not believe it is wise… he is obviously more than a mere human.”

-Merkel glared coming around to swing his hand at her face for having the arrogance to even talk back to him.
+Merkel glared upon her.
+He raised his hand into the air, wanting so badly to strike her for having the arrogance to even talk back to her master.

 The woman stood coolly at him not even flinching, her emotions seemingly at a deadpan.

-Neto wished he was as brave as she.
+Neto wished he was as brave as her.
 He would be though, if he asked it of him.
-An image flashing in Neto’s mind of the boy in the alleyway standing tall and brave.
-He shook his head to clear it his blond hair moving a little on his head.
+An image flashed in Neto’s mind of the boy in the alleyway standing tall and brave.
+He shook his head to clear it, his blond hair moving a little on his head.
 He didn’t really understand what was going on in his mind and it confused the young vampire.

-Merkel stopped suddenly his hand caressing her cheek rather than striking it, “No my love, you know I can never harm you, my greatest creation and my greatest flaw.”
-He placed his hand on her neck gently, “You are right, he is not.
+Merkel stopped his hand in midair, suddenly caressing her cheek rather than striking it, “No my love, you know I can never harm you, my greatest creation and my greatest flaw.”
+He placed his hand on her neck gently, “You are right, he is not just an ordinary human.
 Being only 64, you are not old enough to know what he is.
 You were not there when we burned Antrim, and slaughtered the House Manessah.
 None of them should be alive, much less someone calling themself the Raven.”

 Merkel looked up as if not seeing the room before him, “I remember as it was yesterday, when the Raven Queen of the North, the Mistress of Manessah stood before lord Drac.
-Her purple dress glittered in the cool lights of her castle.
 She laughed at the lord of House Ephraim, calling the Red Lion a puppy, and a dabbler.
 Lord Drac stabbed her right in the heart for her arrogance.”

-Neto arched his eyebrow as he listened to the story.
-He knew as most vampires did that stabbing a vampire in the heart would only paralyze them and not kill them, contrary to modern opinion.
+Neto arched an eyebrow as he listened to the story.
+He knew, as most vampires did, that stabbing a vampire in the heart would only paralyze them and not kill them, contrary to the modern opinion.

 Merkel laughed bitterly, “The woman should have been paralyzed and unable to do anything, but she exploded into a pile of those accursed feathers her house is so known for.
 Soon afterwards the building caught fire….
-None of the House Manessah survived we saw to that…” He turned looking at Neto with a glare, “You boy, bring us something… we will rebuild, and this… Pup will die.”
+None of the House Manessah survived we saw to that…” He turned looking at Neto with a glare, “You boy, bring us a new recruit.
+We will need to rebuild our forces, and soon this… Pup will die by my hands.”

-Neto scampered off the top of the machine to find the Merkel a likely candidate for recruitment.
-The teenager didn’t notice the fact that he didn’t think of Merkel as Master even as he barely heard the elder vampire speaking to his chosen wife.
+Neto scampered off the top of the machine to find Merkel a likely candidate for recruitment.
+The teenager didn’t notice the fact that he didn’t think of Merkel as his Master anymore.
+As he was heading towards the exit of the building, he could faintly hear the elder vampire speaking to his chosen wife.
 “Hmm… I think Lord Drac would find this….
 Very interesting, a second chance perhaps to take Manessah’s blood… Leave me Carole.
 I need to contact him.”

 Neto left the old building, slinking into the shadows of the early morning hours.
-It was getting late and would soon be day light; however there was something that bothered the young vampire.
+It was getting late and would soon be daylight; however there was something that bothered the young vampire.
 It was in his mind, a blond headed basketball player named Yoshua.
-That boy would be his first child, and something within him demanded it.
+That boy would be the first candidate, and something within him demanded it.
 Something told him, that he needed him, that….
-His master needed him.
+His new master needed him.